BellPer889/BellPer889/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm not a good programmator

+In the game change the directory of images and sounds.

 <!---
 BellPer889/BellPer889 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.